Sudhanshu-Ambastha/Poly-Disease-Predictor/README.md

 ## Features

-Diabetes Prediction
-Predicts whether a person is diabetic or not based on provided health parameters.
-Heart Disease Prediction
+  * **Multiple Disease Prediction:** Predicts potential diseases based on a comma-separated list of symptoms.
+Allows user feedback (correct/incorrect) to improve the model.
+Dynamically adds new symptoms to the database.
+  * **Diabetes Prediction:** Predicts the likelihood of diabetes based on health parameters (pregnancies, glucose, blood pressure, etc.).
+Collects user feedback.
-Predicts whether a person has heart disease or not based on cardiovascular health parameters.
+  * **Heart Disease Prediction:** Predicts the likelihood of heart disease based on cardiovascular health parameters.
+Collects user feedback.
-Multiple Disease Prediction
-Predicts multiple diseases using symptoms provided by the user.

 ## How to Use

-Select the disease predictor from the sidebar.
+1. Select the desired predictor tab from the sidebar.
-Follow the instructions and input the required information.
+2. Enter the required information (symptoms, health parameters).
+3. Click the "Predict" or "Test Result" button.
-Click the corresponding button to get the prediction result.
+4. Provide feedback on the prediction to help improve the model.

 ## Data Sources